College Campus Field Trips

 GO College students are given the opportunity to visit local and regional colleges and universities.

-Workshops—GO College students attend informative workshops that focus on building the skills required to succeed in high school, college, and life.
+GO College students attend informative monthly workshops by grade that focus on building the skills required to succeed in high school, college, and life.

-Senior Camp: The three-day senior camp held July 28-31 will include workshops on financial aid, researching post-secondary institutions, and more.
-The culminating event will be a campus visit to a regional university.
-GO College will cover program expenses, including supplies, meals and transportation to and from activities.
-Transportation to and from Gannon is the responsibility of the parent/guardian.
+The three-day senior camp typically held July 28-31 includes workshops on financial aid, researching post-secondary institutions, and more.
+The culminating event is a campus visit to a regional university.
+GO College covers all program expenses, including supplies, meals and transportation to and from activities.
+Transportation to and from Gannon University is the responsibility of the parent/guardian.